AY2526S1-CS2103T-T08-3/tp/docs/DeveloperGuide.md

    - Use case ends.
 - 2a.
 HR professional cancels deletion.
   - 2a1.
 System displays deletion cancelled.
   - Use case ends.

 ---

+**Use case: UC07 – Assign category to an employee**\
+**Actor:** Senior HR manager

+**MSS (Main Success Scenario):**
+1. Senior HR manager selects an employee by index.
+2. Senior HR manager assigns one or more category that the employee does not have.
+3. System validates input.
+4. System saves the updated record.
+5. System displays confirmation message.
+Use case ends.

+**Extensions:**
+- 3a.
+System detects invalid index.
+  - 3a1.
+System displays error.
+  - Use case ends.
+- 3b.
+System detects categories that already have data.
+  - 3b1.
+System displays error.
+  - Use case ends.

+---